Monthly Jobs: Advice

 Planting and Sowing

-- hardy annuals (like cornflowers or calendula) from seed for earlier blooms next spring.
+- Hardy annuals like cornflowers, nigella, or larkspur for earlier blooms next year.

 Soil Care and Mulching